jacob-jarick/memwiki/Linux/safecopy.md

 Special shout out to the awesome personal wiki above which has the best information ive found on safecopy.

+# General Advice

+when recovering data, always make an image of the device then work off the image.

+Ideally you would make an image, copy the image then work off the image (when you need to repair the file system etc).

+That way if you corrupt the image, you can just copy it again rather than trying to image the a (potentially) failing device again.

 # Safe Copy disk imaging

 ## ENV setup